autogluon/autogluon/docs/tutorials/multimodal/object_detection/quick_start/quick_start_coco.md

-# AutoMM Detection - Quick Start on a COCO Format Dataset
+# AutoMM Detection - Quick Start on a Tiny COCO Format Dataset
 :label:`sec_automm_detection_fast_finetune_coco`

 In this section, our goal is to fast finetune a pretrained model on a small dataset in COCO format,